Borderline Personality

 Symptoms

-and anxiety that may last only hours, or
+that may last only hours, or at most a

 These may be associated with episodes of

-and sense of self can lead to frequent changes
+cognition and sense of self can lead to

-are.
-Such symptoms are most acute when people
+are most acute when people with BPD feel

 People with BPD often